How publishers are grappling with the Apple news subscription service?

-For example, Goodway Group inked a deal with PubMatic, wherein the media buyer will ramp up its spending on the PubMatic’s ad exchange for a reduced fee to reach the supply.
+For example, Goodway Group inked a deal with PubMatic, wherein the media buyer will ramp up it’s spending on the PubMatic’s ad exchange for a reduced fee to reach the supply.
 Similarly, GroupM used AppNexus DSP to cherrypick the exchanges based on ROI and quality of impressions.

 Now, agencies want to know how much ad exchanges and SSPs charge publishers.
 This, in turn, will help them make the right partnerships.

 It is indeed true.
-If you reach a publisher through an exchange which charges 30% rev-share, a $1 bid would be shown as 70 cents.
+If you reach a publisher through an exchange that charges 30% rev-share, a $1 bid would be shown as 70 cents.
 But if you can get to the same publishers through another exchange that charges 10% rev-share, a $1 bid would be 90 cents and a buyer can win the impression without modifying the bid price.

 On the other hand, publishers tend to add the same exchange more than once and exchanges tend to connect to a publisher through multiple routes.
 This is because it will increase the chances of winning a bid from a DSP.
 But with the current state of consolidation and push towards transparency, there’s no point in sending multiple bids for the same impression.

 Publishers should try to cut down the exchanges and partner with trusted resellers, rather than running with all of them at once.
 Exchanges should try to reduce the number of paths to reach the same impression.